The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Abstract

 \section{Abstract}

-The Z-critical equation was introduced by Dervan-McCarthy-Sektnan and extends several geometric PDE of interest in complex and Kähler geometry, including the deformed Hermitian Yang-Mills (dHYM) equation.
-In this paper we show that on any compact K\"ahler surface existence of solutions to the Z-critical equation can be characterized using a finite number of effective conditions, where the number of conditions needed is bounded above by the Picard number of the surface.
-This produces a finite set of `test curves' uniform across compact sets of initial data, and leads to a first analogue on the PDE side of the locally finite wall-and-chamber decomposition in Bridgeland stability.
+We show that on any compact Kähler surface existence of solutions to the Z-critical equation can be characterized using a finite number of effective conditions, where the number of conditions is bounded above by the Picard number of the surface.This leads to a first PDE analogue of the locally finite wall-chamber decomposition in Bridgeland stability.

-As an application we characterize optimally destabilizing curves for the J-equation and dHYM equation, and prove a non-existence result for optimally destabilizing test configurations for uniform J-stability.
-We finally remark on improvements to convergence results for certain geometric flows.
+As an application we characterize optimally destabilizing curves for Donaldson’s J-equation and the deformed Hermitian Yang-Mills equation, prove a non-existence result for optimally destabilizing test configurations for uniform J-stability, and remark on improvements to convergence results for certain geometric flows. \\ \\